 If you have an eye for interior design, the home staging business might be a hit for you.
-You can partner with real estate agencies in the area who need staging services for showings.
+You can partner with real estate agencies in the area that need staging services for showings.
 You don’t require any degree or certification to start this business, just the flare for interior decoration, necessary permits, and insurances.

 26. Coffee Shop Owner

 Unlike other business ideas so far, you will need a little more planning and monetary investment for setting up the coffee shop.
-But if you’re hooked to caffeine, this business has excellent earning potential.
+But if you’re hooked on caffeine, this business has excellent earning potential.
 You will need a food preparation permit, health checks for your shop, and other necessary permits for opening a brick and mortar shop.

 27. Boutique Agency Owner